tranngocphu/ai4atm-web/wp-content/plugins/import-users-from-csv-with-meta/readme.txt

 5. Extra profile information (user meta)

 == Changelog ==

+= 1.14.3.9 =
+*	Included compatibility with WP User Avatar to import avatar images while the import is being executed, thanks to the support of cshaffstall.com

+= 1.14.3.8 =
+*	user_login and show_admin_bar_front are included as WordPress core fields to avoid showing it as custom meta_keys thanks to Michael Finkenberger

 = 1.14.3.7 =
 *	New filters added to custom message shown in log or regular import